Gmfholley/Gmfholley/_posts/2015-07-31-update-on-grant-tracker.md

 I'm really excited about how far we got in a week.
 At the same time, by Wednesday, I knew we were being too ambitious.
 It's hard to put this all together in a week.

 So the team is decided.
-We'll be working on it more next week.
-[Here is a link to our project, with spec, Documentation with more technical spec, and code itself.](https://github.com/omahacodeschool/grant-tracker)
+We'll be working on it more next week.  ~~[Here is a link to our project, with spec, Documentation with more technical spec, and code itself.](https://github.com/omahacodeschool/grant-tracker)~~

+Apparently, this is a private repository.
+Boo.
+Sorry, I can't share it with you guys.